 According to Arkansas officials, men and women are treated equally if they fail to make child support payments.
 One of the common misconceptions about paying child support is that there aren’t penalties, or that, for whatever reason, there are extenuating circumstances that get you out of your payment obligations.
 In rare cases, this can actually be the case – due to severe illness or job loss, an individual may defer or hold off on child support payments.

-But in the vast majority of cases, you are due to pay the child support you owe.
+But in the vast majority of cases, you are due to pay the alimony you owe.

 Many states need to keep the record straight – whether you are a man or a woman, think you have extenuating circumstances or not – you will need to pay child support.
 The obligation doesn’t go away – and in fact, the longer you put off payment, the more expensive it is going to be.
 Fines, assessments, liens, penalties, etc, can all be put against you if you fail to make your child support payments.